 - Details of any VAT accounting schemes you use.

-4. You can also keep using spreadsheets but using appropriate software is simpler
+4. You can keep using spreadsheets but using appropriate software is simpler

 5. You'll need to choose the right accounting software to do your VAT return

 The software or app that you use to do all your VAT accounts and filing must be compatible with Making Tax Digital.
 The software must be able to link to HMRC via an Application Programming Interface (API).